valtimo-platform/valtimo-documentation/features/case/processes.md

 <div align="left" data-full-width="false"><figure><img src="../../.gitbook/assets/image (33) (1).png" alt=""><figcaption><p>Link a process to a case definition</p></figcaption></figure></div>

-The checkboxes can be used to identify what type of process is being linked.
+The toggles can be used to identify what type of process is being linked.
 Some processes are relevant when a new case is started and other processes are only relevant in certain states of the case.
 Be sure to press Save in order to store the changes.\

 * [x] **Process creates new case**